KEMBL/react-native-shop/README.md

 # What it uses already

-- React (with hooks), Rect-Navigation, Redux (local data state), Redux ducks, Immutable, Axios, GraphQL by Appolo Client (remote data state)
+- React (with hooks), Rect-Navigation, Redux (local data state), Redux saga, GraphQL by Appolo Client (remote data state)
 - Java dependent modules are injected into the core package.
 Core package supposed not to know anything about platform-dependent things like Java modules (unless they work fine in both web and mobile platforms)
+- Everyting what is related to Redux resides in `rns-packages` project, other projects just import only actions and selectors from it and does not care about Redux at all
+- Redux uses GraphQL to update its state from the backend.
+That theoretically allows to interoperate with arbitrary backend itit supports used GQL scheme
 - Metro for bundling the Android buld and Webpack for the Web build

 # How it looks like

 Click on the image below to make it bigger.
 Just a demo that Monorepo with react-native and react-native-web with all components and even theme in a dedicated package is possible.

 The Left side is a web version and right is an Android version.
-Yes, they look different as web version is used just to speed up developing process, but still, to make everything live together was a challengeable goal.
+Yes, they look a bit different as web version is used just to speed up developing process, but still, to make everything live together was a challengeable goal.

 <img src="images/android_and_web_together.jpg" width="400px" />